SamueleGiraudo/Calimba/Help.md

 | `a<<<`                               | $8$           |
 | ...                                  | ...           |

-These operators can be applied also on phrases to change all their durations.
+These operators can be applied also on phrases to change the durations of all their degrees and rests.
 For instance,
 ```
 (0 # 2 # 4) * .< * (0 # 2 # 4)<< * (1< * 2 * 3)>
 ```